ncheneweth/iac-resources/comments.md

 developers.
 That is achievable.

 *[nevergreen](https://nevergreen.io)*.
 Not saying it has to be nevergreen, but radiating a bunch of 'healthy' to the
-folks who actually build and support the platform is an anti-pattern (has a negative impact, even if counter-intuitive)
+folks who actually build and support the platform is an anti-pattern (actually has a negative impact)